zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 sudo bash
 ```

 [2] Create a directory with a path /opt/wwc/mysites and cd into that.
-Set up a virtual environment as you did in the first lab:
+Set up a virtual environment:

 ```
-python3 -m venv venv
+python3 -m venv myvenv
 ```

 [3] Activate your virtual environment and then:

 ```
-env/bin/activate
+source myvenv/bin/activate

 pip install django